Malfurious/mailserver/README.md

 - Automated builds on DockerHub
 - Redis Server Cache Built-In

+#### Important Note
+This docker was built to be used with malfurious/roundcube-postfixadmin.
+Goto https://github.com/Malfurious/roundcube-postfixadmin for more information!

 ### System Requirements

 Please check, if your system meets the following minimum system requirements :